 North of Hamish is a rail you can skate down leading to a Super Potion, but it's a one-way route that takes you back to the skate park.
 It's your choice whether to take it or not, but regardless, you're going to eventually want to head up the hill west of Hamish.

 After climbing the hill and heading south, you'll be presented with another fork in the road.
 To the south is another rail you can take leading to an Oran Berry tree, which has a fallen Oran Berry.
-You can pick up the fallen berry, but won't be able to get the rest; instead, you'll need to wait a day or two (unsure on the amount of time) in order for the tree to drop another berry.
+You can pick up the fallen berry, but won't be able to get the rest; instead, you'll need to wait a week in order for the tree to drop another berry.
 This way also leads you to the one-way ledge talked about earlier.

 To the west of the hill, up the steps, you'll find some Roller Skaters skating around some traffic cones.
 The path leads you south, but heading north to fight them might be a good idea.
 Roller Skater Winnie uses a Bunnelby L9 and a Skiddo L11, while Roller Skater Florin uses a Doduo L12.